Aahzymandius/python/my-first-api/readme.md

 ## 4. Populate the Database

-Run the db-fill job to populate the database (make sure to update the yaml with your db-fill image).
+Run the db-fill job to populate the database; **make sure to update the yaml with your db-fill image**.

     kubectl apply -f db-fill.yaml

 ## 5. Deploy the API

-Deploy the APIfrontends (make sure to update the yaml with the people and person images)
+Deploy the APIfrontends; **make sure to update the yaml with the people and person images**

     kubectl apply -f api.yaml